 Each College Workload Implementation Committee shall consist of the College Dean (and if the Dean so desires, the Assistant Dean, where applicable) as an "administration team" and a "Unit team" described below.
-In the College of Engineering, the unit team shall be nine (9) members.
-In the College of Arts & Sciences, the Division of Humanities, Fine Arts and Social Sciences shall have two teams: one for Humanities and Fine Arts, and one for Social Sciences.
-The Humanities and Fine Arts unit team shall be eight (8) members, and the Social Sciences unit team shall be eight (8) members.
-The Division of Sciences shall have one unit team with eight (8) members.
-In the College of Management, the unit team shall be five (5) members.
-In the School of Health & Environment, the unit team shall be seven (7) members.
+In the Francis College of Engineering, the unit team shall be nine (9) members.
+In the College of Fine Arts, Humanities & Social Sciences, there shall be two teams: one for Humanities and Fine Arts, and one for Social Sciences.
+The Humanities and Fine Arts unit team shall be eight (8) members, and the Social Sciences unit team shall be seven (7) members.
+The Kennedy College of Sciences shall have one unit team with eight (8) members.
+In the Manning School of Business, the unit team shall be seven (7) members.
+In the College of Health Sciences, the unit team shall be seven (7) members.
 In the Graduate School of Education, the unit team shall be three (3) members.